-1 e. away from ridgelines and hilltops;f. on land with a slope of less than 15%; g. away from north to west facing slopes.
-B8 sprovide adequate water supply and infrastructure upport fire-fighting.
-E38 For water supply purposes, reconfiguring a lot ensures that: a. lots have access to a reticulated water supply provided by a distributer retailer for the area; or b. where no reticulated water supply is available, on-site fire fighting water storage containing not less than 10000 litres and located within a development footprint.
-POS 39 E39 Lots are designed to achieve: Reconfiguring a lot ensures a new lot is provided with: a. safe site access by avoiding potential entrapment situations; a. direct road access and egress to public roads; b. accessibility and manoeuvring for fire-fighting during bushfire. b. an alternative access where the private driveway is longer than 100m to reach a public road; c. driveway access to a public road that has a gradient no greater than 12.5%; d. minimum width of 3.5m.
-PO4 40 E40 The road layout and design supports: Reconfiguring a lot provides a road layout which: a. safe and efficient emergency services access to all lots; and manoeuvring within the subdivision; a. includes a perimeter road that separating the new lots from hazardous vegetation on adjacent lots incorporating by: b. availability and maintenance of access routes for the purpose of safe evacuation. i. a cleared width of 20m; ii. road gradients not exceeding 12.5%; iii. pavement and surface treatment capable of being used by emergency vehicles; iv.
-Turning areas for fire fighting appliances in accordance with Qld Fire and Emergency Services' Fire Hydrant and Vehicle Access Guidelines. b.
-Or if the above is not practicable, a fire maintenance trail separates the lots from hazardous vegetation on adjacent lots incorporating:
+e. away from ridgelines and hilltops; f. on land with a slope of less than 15%; away from north to west facing slopes. g.
+PO38 E38 Lots provide adequate water supply and infrastructure For water supply purposes, reconfiguring a lot ensures to support fire-fighting. that: a. lots have access to a reticulated water supply provided by a distributer retailer for the area; or b. where no reticulated water supply is available, on-site fire fighting water storage containing not less than 10000 litres and located within a development footprint.
+PO39 E39 Lots are designed to achieve: Reconfiguring a lot ensures a new lot is provided with: safe site access by avoiding potential entrapment direct road access and egress to public roads; a. a. situations; an alternative access where the private driveway b. accessibility and manoeuvring for fire-fighting during is longer than 100m to reach a public road; b. driveway access to a public road that has a gradient no greater than 12.5%; minimum width of 3.5m. d.
+PO40 E40 The road layout and design supports: Reconfiguring a lot provides a road layout which: safe and efficient emergency services access to all includes a perimeter road that separating the new lots; and manoeuvring within the subdivision; lots from hazardous vegetation on adjacent lots incorporating by: availability and maintenance of access routes for b. i. a cleared width of 20m; the purpose of safe evacuation. ii. road gradients not exceeding 12.5%; iii. pavement and surface treatment capable of being used by emergency vehicles; Turning areas for fire fighting appliances in accordance with Qld Fire and Emergency Services' Fire Hydrant and Vehicle Access Guidelines.
+Or if the above is not practicable, a fire maintenance b. trail separates the lots from hazardous vegetation on adjacent lots incorporating:

-- i. a minimum cleared width of 6m and minimum formed width of 4m; - ii. gradient not exceeding 12.5%; - iii. cross slope not exceeding 10%; - a formed width and erosion control devices iv. to the standards specified in Planning scheme policy - Integrated design; - a turning circle or turnaround area at the end of the trail to allow fire fighting vehicles to manoeuvre: - passing bays and turning/reversing bays every 200m; - an access easement that is granted in favour vii. of the Council and the Queensland Fire and Rescue Service or located on public land. - excludes cul-de-sacs, except where a perimeter road with a cleared width of 20m isolates the lots from hazardous vegetation on adjacent lots; and - d. excludes dead-end roads.
+- i. a minimum cleared width of 6m and minimum formed width of 4m; - ii. gradient not exceeding 12.5%; - iii. cross slope not exceeding 10%; - a formed width and erosion control devices iv. to the standards specified in Planning scheme policy - Integrated design; - a turning circle or turnaround area at the end of the trail to allow fire fighting vehicles to manoeuvre: - passing bays and turning/reversing bays every 200m; - an access easement that is granted in favour of the Council and the Queensland Fire and Rescue Service or located on public land. - excludes cul-de-sacs, except where a perimeter road with a cleared width of 20m isolates the lots from hazardous vegetation on adjacent lots; and - excludes dead-end roads.